SoftengPoliTo/manifest-producer/README.md

 [![LICENSE][license badge]][license]

 ## Description
 **manifest-producer** is a Rust library designed for analysing ELF binaries.
-It provides functionality to extract detailed information from ELF files, including disassembly of individual function code, function call trees for structural insights.
+It provides functionality to extract detailed information from ELF files, including disassembly of individual function code, and function call trees for structural insights.

 ## Supported Architectures
 | Architecture | Support Level | Notes           |